-A quiet person uses approximately 100 W per year, the equivalent of 100 m3 natural gas.
-That power is the same as the power of a candle or pilot light or the amount of solar energy/m2 on our latitude.
+A quiet person uses approximately 100 W, that is during a year the equivalent of 100 m natural gas.
+That power of 100 W is the same as the power of a candle or pilot light or the amount of solar energy/m on our latitudea.
 That is a lucky coincidence as well.
-The power of solar light varies from 0 (at night) to 1000W (at full sunlight in summer) around an average of approximately 100 W. Burning a lamp of 100 W during a year takes 100 wattyear as well, but electric light is more expensive.1
+The power of solar light varies from 0 (at night) to 1000 W (at full sunlight in summer) around an average of approximately 100 W. Burning a lamp of 100 W during a year takes 100 watt year as well, but electric light is more expensive.

 Crude oil is measured in barrels of 159 litres.
-So, if one barrel costs \in 25, a litre costs \in 0.16.
-However, a litre petrol (1 Wa) from the petrol station after refining and taxes costs more than \in 1.
+So, if one barrel costs $\notin$ 25, a litre costs $\notin$ 0.16.
+However, a litre petrol (1 Wa) from the petrol station after refining and taxes costs more than € 1.
 Natural gas needs less refinary.
-Because 1 m3 natural gas (1Wa) now costs approximately $\leq 0.30^{a}$, a year burning of a pilot light (100 Wa) costs approximately \in 30,-.
-However, an electric Wa costs approximately ≤ 0.70 , more than 2 times as much as natural gas.
-Why?
+If 1 m natural gas (1Wa) costs approximately € 0,30b, then a year burning of a pilot light (100 Wa) costs approximately € 30,-.
+However, an electric Wa costs approximately € 0.70, more than 2 times as much as natural gas.
+Why?9

-1.1.1 Entropy
+1.1.2 Entropy

 Electric energy is more expensive than energy content of gas or coal because the efficiency of electricity production can utilise approximately 38% from the energy content of fossile fuels only.
 The rest is necessarily lost as heat.
-That heat could be used for space heating, but transport of heat appeared to be too expensive more than once.
-Enterprises needing electricity and heat as well could gain a profit by generating both on their own (warmtekrachtkoppeling, \underline{WKK}^{b}).
-The electrical yield is expressed as 'kWh_e' ('e' = electric), the yield of heat as 'kWh{th}' ('th' = thermic).
+That heat could be used for space heating, but transport of heat appeared to be too expensive more than once (cogeneration, warmte-kracht-koppeling WKK).
+Enterprises needing electricity and heat as well could gain a profit by generating both on their own.
+The electrical yield is expressed as 'kWhe' ('e' = electric), the yield of heat as 'kWhth' ('th' = thermic).